 Urban Health Scholars Program

 To maximize leadership potential, we can provide 4 of the 8 residents who graduate from the Urban Health (UH) Programs (Med-Peds and UH IM) with the opportunity to earn a Hopkins tuition-free master's degree during your PGY5 and PGY6.
 During this work-study program, graduates practice part-time as an attending primary care physician.
-Depending on the location of the practice, graduates may be eligible for loan repayment of $25,000 to $50,000 per year.
 The graduates receive full tuition for an advanced degree such as an MBA, MPH, masters of education, or masters of behavioral health.
 For those who already have an advanced degree, we encourage them to engage in community projects or community-based research during PGY5 and PGY6.

 - Four residents per year for a total of 16 resident physicians

 - Residents are board-eligible in both Pediatrics and Internal Medicine after 4 years

-- Masters degree during PGY 5 and PGY6 while working as part-time attending physician
+- Optional master’s degree during PGY 5 and PGY6 while working as part-time attending physician

 - Johns Hopkins houses approximately 60 MP trained physicians